laminas-api-tools/api-tools/README.md

 ### System Configuration

-The following configuration is required to ensure the proper functioning of this module in Zend Framework 2 applications, and is provided by the module:
+The following configuration is required to ensure the proper functioning of this module in Laminas Framework 2 applications, and is provided by the module:

 ```php